Servbt/React-Portfolio/README.md

 ## This page is currently under development

-So far I've added in proprietry code and included snippets from my previous portfolio to fill the space that will eventually contain a real portfolio.
+So far I've added in proprietary code and included snippets from my previous portfolio to fill the space that will eventually contain a real portfolio.
 In my todo list currently includes:
   > Fleshing out the conditionals,
   > Proper implementation of react routers,